An Open Letter to L.L. Bean Freeport, Maine Store

 excellence (often tying in with a lack of work ethic), there's nothing

 wrong at all with popularity and success.
 That is part of the American

 "Build it and they will come" is a common phrase and you, L.L.
 Bean,

 have done that

 Your L.L.
-Bean campus in Freeport is stunning at every step of the way
+Bean Freeport, Maine flagship store and its campus are stunning at every step of the way.